codingsince1985/geo-golang/README.md

 ```
 License
 ==
-geo-goang is distributed under the terms of the MIT license.
+geo-golang is distributed under the terms of the MIT license.
 See LICENSE for details.